Differentially Private Ordinary Least Squares: Introduction

 We study the result of running Algorithm~\ref{alg:private_JL} on such data in the two cases: where $A$ wasn't altered by the algorithm and when $A$ was appended by the algorithm.
 In the former case, Algorithm~\ref{alg:private_JL} boils down to projecting the data under a Gaussian JLT.
-Sarlos~\cite{Sarlos06} has already shown that the JLT is useful for linear regression, yet his work bounds the $l_2$-norm of the difference between the estimated regression before and after the projection.
-Following Sarlos' work, other works in statistics have analyzed compressed linear regression~\cite{ZhouLW07, PilanciW14a, PilanciW14b}, and others~\cite{MaillardM09, Kaban14} consider applying JLT-type projections over the columns rather than the rows.
+Sarlos~\mycitet{Sarlos06} has already shown that the JLT is useful for linear regression, yet his work bounds the $l_2$-norm of the difference between the estimated regression before and after the projection.
+Following Sarlos' work, other works in statistics have analyzed compressed linear regression~\mycite{ZhouLW07, PilanciW14a, PilanciW14b}.
 However, none of these works give confidence intervals based on the projected data, presumably for three reasons.
-First, these works are motivated by computational speedups, and so they use fast JLT as opposed to our analysis which leverages on the fact that our JL-matrix is composed of i.i.d Gaussians.
-Secondly, the focus of these works is not on OLS but rather on newer versions of linear regression, such as Lasso~\cite{Tibshirani96} or when $\vec\beta$ lies in some convex set.
+Firstly, these works are motivated by computational speedups, and so they use fast JLT as opposed to our analysis which leverages on the fact that our JL-matrix is composed of i.i.d Gaussians.
+Secondly, the focus of these works is not on OLS but rather on newer versions of linear regression, such as Lasso or when $\vec\beta$ lies in some convex set.
 Lastly, it is evident that the smallest confidence interval is derived from the data itself.
-Since these works do not consider privacy applications,\footnote{Though~\cite{ZhouLW07, PilanciW14a} do consider privacy applications of the JLT, but under a different definition than differential privacy.} they assume the analyst has access to the data itself, and so there was no need to give confidence intervals for the projected data.
-Our analysis is therefore the first, to the best of our knowledge, to derive $t$-values (see Section~\ref{sec:background_OLS}) --- and therefore achieve all of the rich expressivity one infers from $t$-values, such as confidence bounds and null-hypotheses rejection --- for OLS estimations \emph{without having access to $X$ itself}.
+Since these works do not consider privacy applications, (actually, \mycite{ZhouLW07, PilanciW14a} do consider privacy applications of the JLT, but quite different than differential privacy) they assume the analyst has access to the data itself, and so there was no need to give confidence intervals for the projected data.
+Our analysis is therefore the first, to the best of our knowledge, to derive $t$-values~--- and therefore achieve all of the rich expressivity one infers from $t$-values, such as confidence bounds and null-hypotheses rejection~--- for OLS estimations \emph{without having access to $X$ itself}.
 We also show that, under certain conditions, the sample complexity for correctly rejecting the null-hypothesis increases from a certain bound $N_0$ (without privacy) to a bound of $N_0 + \tilde O(\sqrt{N_0}\cdot \kappa(\tfrac 1 n A^\T A)/\epsilon)$ with privacy (where $\kappa(M)$ denotes the condition number of the matrix $M$.)
+This appears in Section~\ref{sec:OLS_for_JL_data}.